FELIX GRAHAM, ED.D.C.T.

 ARTIST STATEMENT

-My work as an artist can be neatly categorized as Before Transition and After Transition.
+My work as an artist can be roughly categorized as Before Transition and After Transition.
 Before Transition was escapism – dysphoric sublimation through the performance of highly-stylized gender roles in opera and classical music.
 After Transition has been deconstructing gender and voice and allowing myself the freedom to put my deepest feelings about (and rebellion against) gender into physical form.
 I work in multiple complementary disciplines, all of which examine the intersection of singing, gender, and identity.
 The underlying premise of all my artistic output, regardless of the medium, is inserting non-conforming voices into places society has decided we don’t belong.